MicrosoftDocs/architecture-center/docs/example-scenario/multi-saas/multitenant-saas.md

 ### Primary components

 * [Azure Front Door](https://azure.microsoft.com/services/frontdoor/): A regional load balancer that routes client traffic to the correct region.
-It can fail over to the second region if region failure happens and it can secure the internet-facing entry point via [Windows Application Firewall](/azure/web-application-firewall/ag/ag-overview).
+It can fail over to the second region if region failure happens and it can secure the internet-facing entry point via [Azure Application Firewall](/azure/web-application-firewall/ag/ag-overview).

 * [Azure Active Directory](https://azure.microsoft.com/services/active-directory/) (Azure AD): Acts as the identity provider for the entire application, enforcing authentication and end-to-end authorization of the request in the application.